DonutzAndCoffee/Donutz-s-iRacing-Button-Dashboard/README.md

 # Donutz-s-iRacing-Button-Dashboard
-DIBD is a SimHub dashboard / touchscreen button box escecially created for iRacing.
+DIBD is a SimHub dashboard / touchscreen button box especially created for iRacing.
 It is not meant to be a standalone dash but rather a support device for PitStop planning and other adjustments during your race.
 Such as controlling other SimHub dashboards, your wind engine etc.<br>
 The header shows track and weather info including a little arrow indicating the development of the specific detail.
 The footer gives info about your performance against other drivers.
-Currently you can switch between last lap time and gap/stint/tire compound.
+Currently you can switch between [last lap time/tire compound] and [gap/stint/tire compound] of same car class.
 Just press the line to switch between these modes.<br>
 <br>
 <br>
 Important things: